connoraird/fortran-unit-testing-walkthrough-rsecon25/serial-demo/serial-script.md

 ## Demoing the src code

-- I have been developing some exercises to help teach unit testing in Fortran.
-We will be taking a look at one of those now.
+- This is one of the exercises from the exercises repository I mentioned earlier.
-- The src code for this exercise is an implementation of conway’s game of life which you may or may not have heard of
+- The src code for this exercise is an implementation of Conway’s game of life which you may or may not have heard of
 - The important thing to know is
     - The program reads in a data file representing a starting state.
     - The system is then evolved and printed to the terminal at each time step